 At the Airbnb Open in January of 2017, Airbnb stated the average increase in revenue for business-approved listings over regular listings is 8% for top 15 cities and 5% globally.

 BR as % of Total

 |5||Rio de Janiero||7,739||276||4%|

-Note: ‘Total’ includes active 0/1/2 bedroom listings; BR = Business Ready; NBR = Non-business Ready
+Note: ‘Total’ includes active 0/1/2 bedroom listings; BR = Business Travel Ready; NBR = Non-Business Travel Ready

 |ADR||Occupancy||Revenue Last 12 mo|

 |5||Rio de Janiero||$116||$99||-15%||34%||53%||56%||$3,828||$10,246||$6,418|

-Note: Analysis includes active 0/1/2 bedroom listings with at least one reservation in the year; ADR = Average Daily Rate; NBR = Not Business Ready; BR = Business Ready
+Note: Analysis includes active 0/1/2 bedroom listings with at least one reservation in the year; ADR = Average Daily Rate; NBR = Not Business Travel Ready; BR = Business Travel Ready

 Business travel is a big deal for Airbnb hosts.
-Business-ready listings are making more money is due in large part to booking more weekdays, especially Sunday, Monday, and Tuesdays.
+Business Travel Ready listings are making more money is due in large part to booking more weekdays, especially Sunday, Monday, and Tuesdays.

 It’s clear that business travel is driving a large percentage of overall Airbnb stays in metropolitan markets and listings that are able to achieve the designation of being business approved have are going to be able to deliver significantly more revenue.